Risk Management System of the OLC Group

 As the Group’s business is largely based in Maihama, in the event of a large-scale earthquake, typhoon, fire, flood, or other disaster in or near Maihama, we expect our facilities to be damaged, transportation systems and utilities (electricity, gas, water supply) to be affected, and consumer sentiment toward leisure activities to fall, which may temporarily reduce Theme Park attendance, possibly leading to an adverse effect on the Group’s business results such as a decline in net sales.
 As measures against such risks, we strive to prevent disasters from affecting our business or to mitigate the extent of the damage by giving safety considerations to Tokyo Disney Resort facilities, including ensuring their earthquake and fire resistance, preparing procedure manuals for employees, and periodically implementing training.
 Furthermore, for the purpose of ensuring we have liquidity on hand to continue with our business, we restructured our Earthquake Risk Countermeasure Financing Type Term Loan with Commitment Period in February 2019, which allows us to instantly procure the necessary capital in the event of a disaster.

 To undertake its business the Group welcomes a large number of Guests at its facilities.
-Therefore, in the event of the spread of an infectious disease, a temporary closure of our Theme Parks and a drop in consumer sentiment toward leisure activities is expected, which may have an adverse effect on the Group’s business results, such as reducing its net sales, as a result of a temporary drop in Theme Park attendance.
+Therefore, in the event of the spread of an infectious disease, a temporary closure and restriction of Theme Park attendance based on requests from the government and local government and a drop in consumer sentiment toward leisure activities is expected, which may have an adverse effect on the Group’s business results, such as reducing its net sales, as a result of a temporary drop in Theme Park attendance.
 As measures against such risks, we strive to protect our business from the impact of infectious diseases by preparing procedure manuals for employees and rigorously implementing hygiene management.

-To take measures against the novel coronavirus (COVID-19), we established the Tokyo Disney Resort Infectious Disease Response Coordination Division led by the president to collect information on COVID-19, establish procedures to avoid closed spaces, crowded places, and close-contact settings, and create systems to prevent the spread of infection, including measuring employees’ temperatures.
+To take measures against the novel coronavirus (COVID-19), we established Tokyo Disney Resort Infectious Disease Response Coordination Division led by the president to collect information on COVID-19, establish operation procedures in conformity to "Amusement Park and Theme Park New Coronavirus Infection Containment Guidelines” and create systems to prevent the spread of infection, including measuring employees’ temperatures.

 Tokyo Disney Resort, the core business of the OLC Group, has periodically introduced new attractions and seasonal special events in an effort to continuously revamp its offerings.
 Judging from Tokyo Disney Resort’s stable business results during Japan’s recession, we consider the business to be unsusceptible to economic fluctuations.